chrisvinhston/Gun_Violence/README.md

 2) Cleaned the nessesary data.

-3) Interpretated data to make story
+3) Interpreted data to define the story of gun violence.

-4) Made graphs to show those representations.
+4) Produce graphs to show those representations.
 - Multiple line graph - show which types of guns were used most during mass shootings.
 - Bar - show the increase of gun deaths/injuries each year (2014-2018)
 - Horizontal bar - show between 2014-2017 which state had the most gun deaths.